Sony A7R III vs YI M1

 It is notable that the A7R III has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Sony A7R III (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7R III and the M1 are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the M1 does not have a direct predecessor.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and YI websites.